 For example, one factor that would have a negative impact on mobile experience would be having buttons incorrectly sized or too small of a font size.
 Remember that mobile users have a tendency to have an even shorter attention span than most desktop users.
 It makes sense, because mobile users are probably out and about or quickly trying to find an answer to something while on the move.
 When you view your mobile website from the perspective of, “Is this site easy enough to use if I were frantically multitasking under time pressure?”

-Google Ads Optimization for
+Google Ads Optimization for Mobile Devices

 The features that Google makes available for mobile advertisers are designed to help ads stand out at the perfect moment.
 You want your ads to appear at the ideal moment that will help a mobile device user fulfill his or her need in the most convenient way possible.
 All the relevant information needs to be there, but also the ad itself needs to resonate with the viewer.